zhangchl007/MCW-App-modernization/HOL/Hands-on lab unguided - App modernization.md

 Contoso Insurance has created a web and mobile version of their desktop application, but they have opted to update it to communicate with the new Web API service for business and data functionality, doing away with their old WCF services (also included in the solution).
 They have also replaced their SQL membership-based user authentication with Azure Active Directory (AAD).

 If you would like to run the desktop application in its original configuration, you will need to set up a local self-signed certificate, as detailed in [Appendix A](#_Appendix_A:_Create).
-Also, make sure that you run both WCF services when debugging the desktop application by right clicking on the Solution, then clicking on Select StartUp Projects...
-From here, select the Multiple startup projects radio button, then select the Start action for the following projects, moving them from top to bottom in this order: PolicyConnectDataService, PolicyConnectManagementService, and PolicyConnectDesktop.
+Also, make sure that you run both WCF services when debugging the desktop application by right-clicking on the Solution, then clicking on Select StartUp Projects.
+From here, select the Multiple startup projects radio button then select the Start action for the following projects, moving them from top to bottom in this order: PolicyConnectDataService, PolicyConnectManagementService, and PolicyConnectDesktop.
 Also, make sure that the UseWebApi app setting is set to false in App.config.

 ### Task 1: Configure application settings in App.config